Go Back to School With Proper Sleep Schedules

 - Teenagers 13 to 18 years of age should sleep 8 to 10 hours per 24 hours

 A study published in Pediatrics found that children with non regular bedtimes had more behavioral difficulties.
 That, alone, is worth the extra effort in ensuring they get the proper amount of sleep!
 Consistent sleep routines lead to positive outcomes such as improved attention, improved behavior and improved emotional regulation.
-One question without a clear answer, according to Dr. Wendy Sue Swanson of Seattle Mama Doc,: Does poor sleep lead to worse behavior or do children with behavior challenges have a difficult time sleeping?
+One question without a clear answer, according to Dr. Wendy Sue Swanson of Seattle Mama Doc: Does poor sleep lead to worse behavior or do children with behavior challenges have a difficult time sleeping?
 Both can be true for some children.
 The bottom line, insufficient sleep in children can also lead to increased risk for challenges with weight, hypertension, diabetes and decreased performance at school.
 It may be something as simple as getting your children new mattresses, which you do through a company like Leesa, who provide high quality mattresses and bedding for you and your family to get better sleep.
-It’s pretty clean in our house that insufficient sleep makes it harder to enjoy our days, so this mom is all about sleep routines for better daytime productivity and harmony in our house.
+It’s pretty clear in our house that insufficient sleep makes it harder to enjoy our days, so this mom is all about sleep routines for better daytime productivity and harmony in our house.

 The American Academy of Pediatrics recommends that all screens be turned off 30 minutes to 1-2 hours before bedtime.
-Further, small screens (like smart phones) are more disruptive to sleep than TV – the light from the devices can impede natural hormones that help us fall asleep.
+Further, small screens (like smart phones) are more disruptive to sleep than TV.
+The light from these devices can impede natural hormones that help us fall asleep.
 And the interruptions from devices can fracture our sleep, too.
 With blogging being part of my job as a full-time influencer, I can attest to the fact that smart phones do affect your sleep.
 If you’re looking for optimal sleep patterns, don’t sleep with your cell phone, and make sure your children are refraining as well.